Synthetic Controls for Experimental Design: Synthetic Control Designs

-The two terms of the objective function in (\ref{eqn:OptOriginal}) measure the discrepancies between the population average of the covariates in $\bm X_j$ ($\bm f$-weighted) and the averages of the covariates for units assigned to the treatment ($\bm w$-weighted) and units assigned to the control group ($\bm v$-weighted), respectively.
-The first four constraints stipulate that the weights in $\bm w$, as well as the weights in $\bm v$, are non-negative and sum to one.
-They also stipulate that any unit selected for treatment cannot be utilized as a control unit --- so, if $w_j>0$, then $v_j=0$.
+The first term of the objective function in (\ref{eqn:OptOriginal}) measures the discrepancies between the population average of the features in $\bm X_j$ ($\bm f$-weighted) and the averages of the features for units assigned to the treatment group ($\bm w$-weighted).
+The second term is analogous but with the second average taken over the units assigned to no intervention ($\bm v$-weighted).
+The first four constraints require that the weights in $\bm w$, as well as the weights in $\bm v$, are non-negative and sum to one.
+They also require that any unit selected for treatment cannot be utilized as a control unit --- so, if $w_j>0$, then $v_j=0$.
 The last constraint allows a minimum and maximum number of units assigned to treatment.
 This restriction is of practical importance in a variety of contexts, especially when experimentation is costly and the experimenter is restricted in the number of units that may receive the treatment.
-The values $\underline m=1$ and $\widebar m=J-1$ correspond to the unconstrained case.
+We say that the design is \textit{Unconstrained} if $\underline m=1$ and $\widebar m=J-1$; otherwise, we say the design is \textit{Constrained}.
 The last constraint in (\ref{eqn:OptOriginal}) is not the only conceivable restriction to the size or cost of the experiment.
-An explicit upper bound on the cost of an experiment would be given by $\bm \beta'\bm d\leq b$.
-Where the $j$-th coordinate of $\bm\beta$ is equal to the cost of assigning unit $j$ to treatment, $\bm d$ is a $(J\times 1)$-vector with ones for coordinates with $w_j>0$, and zeros otherwise, and $b$ is the experimenter's budget.
+An explicit upper bound on the cost of an experiment would be given by $\bm c'\bm d\leq B$, where the $j$-th coordinate of $\bm c$ is equal to the cost of assigning unit $j$ to treatment, $\bm d$ is a $J$-dimensional vector with ones at coordinates where $w_j>0$, and zeros otherwise, and $B$ is the experimenter's budget.